TD Bank Ballpark

-TD Bank Ballpark is a 6,100-seat baseball park in Bridgewater, New Jersey, that is the home of the Somerset Patriots, a Double-A level Minor League Baseball team in the Eastern League.
-The ballpark hosts 70 Patriots games as well as Patriots playoff games and other high school and corporate events each year.
+TD Bank Ballpark is a 6,100-seat baseball park in Bridgewater, New Jersey, that is the home of the Somerset Patriots, a Double-A level Minor League Baseball (MiLB) team affiliate of the New York Yankees in the Eastern League (EL).
+The Patriots previously competed in the independent Atlantic League of Professional Baseball (ALPB).
+The ballpark hosts 70 Patriots games as well as Patriots playoff games, in addition high school and corporate events are held each year.

 TD Bank Ballpark is named for TD Bank, N.A., which purchased Commerce Bancorp in 2009.
 Formerly called Commerce Bank Ballpark, the original naming rights were sold to the institution in July 2000.
 The ballpark was originally known as Somerset Ballpark.
 Its first regular season baseball game was held on June 7, 1999.
-Since its opening, more than six million fans have attended games at the stadium.
+Since its opening, more than eight million fans have attended games at the stadium.